 - Scholarship or grant award letters from non-FSU organizations, specifying what expenses are covered and the upper limits of that coverage.

-- CFR Document: complete the CFR Document with your funding information and sign part 6.
-If you have a family sponsor, they should sign part 8.
+Complete the International Funding Document (IFD) with your funding information and sign part 6.
+If you have a family sponsor, they should also sign part 8.
 If the sponsor is using funds from a company account, you must also submit a letter of sponsorship printed by the company on their letterhead and signed by a company representative.